DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 Beyond this weirdness of voters having positional flexibility in voting, some other oddities arose in part because Centers recently have turned in historically unprecedented performances.

 ### Since when can a Center pass like this?
 Nikola Jokić is a problem.
-Not only in basketball slang sense meaning he has to be respected on the court, but also because he confounds any model based on historical data.
+Not only in basketball slang, meaning his presence has to be respected whenever he's on the court, but also because he confounds any model based on historical data.
 Looking at a partial dependence plot for the Centers-Only model, you can see there is simply _no point of reference_ for Jokić's __7.3__ assists per game.

 ![Graph](/img/PTS_AST.png){: .center-block :}